whatbatman/self-made-MANpages/README.md

 So I made this.

-Put in whatever you forget, and query it fast over the web.
+Put in whatever you forget, and query it fast over the web with curl or whatever, so you never have to leave your beloved terminal.

 i.e,